Squarespace Review Highlights

 If you are interested in selling products online, Squarespace has a features-rich, fully integrated e-commerce / business solution for you, along with professional, ecommerce-oriented design templates.

 Giving our customers the ability to manage and sell products on their websites has been the most requested Squarespace feature of all time.
 Thanks to the powerful architecture of Squarespace 6, we’ve built a truly integrated commerce solution that gives our customers amazing power and flexibility within a single platform. – Anthony Casalena, Squarespace CEO & Founder

-If you are using Squarespace already, or if you are thinking about using Squarespace and want to create an online shop, you no longer have to look for a better e-commerce solution.
-You don’t have to worry about “plugging in” an external shopping cart that might not blend well with your existing website design.
+So, if you are using Squarespace already, or if you are thinking about using Squarespace and want to create an online shop, you no longer have to search around for a better ecommerce solution.

 Squarespace’s shopping cart is designed to blend in with your Squarespace website, so everything looks “natural”, and works like a well-oiled machine for you.

 [Click here to get the Official Squarespace Offer Code to get you started] – When and if you are ready to upgrade, just click on the “Enter an offer code” link in the upgrade page, and insert the coupon code.
 You can find this link on the lower left side of the upgrade screen.

 To give you a sense of how Squarespace is great for building online shops and businesses, I’m going to highlight 15 reasons why you should further explore and consider using Squarespace for their e-Commerce functions: